letsencrypt/cp-cps/CP.md

 ### 1.5.1 Organization Administering the Document

-This CP document is maintained by the ISRG Policy Management Authority.
+This CP document is maintained by the ISRG Policy Management Authority (PMA).

 ### 1.5.2 Contact Person